mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Well.
 I pinned a guy against a wall who wanted to send my spouse to space."

-Thi laughed until thi noticed that he wasn't.
+Casra laughed until thi noticed that Kip wasn't.

 "Oh.
 That... must be a long story."